oseparovic/MCGExtracted/README.md

 * *data/objects/OBJECT2.PAK* - a huge amount of plaintext fit files including mech data.
 Directory of files can be found here: https://docs.google.com/spreadsheets/d/1vPJxj4EYbdE1xms5G3FCrhgnW293AvwDmEVvcsANJ7M/edit#gid=0
 * *data/sprites/CURSORS.PAK* - unknown files.
 Likely cursor animation and sprite assets but file types cannot be determined
 * *data/sprites/SHAPES.PAK* - unknown files.
 TrID came up with no file types.
 Lots of empty files too because it's a PAK
 * *data/sprites/SPRITES.PAK* - plaintext fit info for a ton of objects.
-It looks like this mostly for buildings like gates and perimiter alarms
+It looks like this mostly for buildings like gates and perimiter alarms.
+If you sort by filesize the first 20 or so files are all massive fit files for the various mechs and all the animation sets including framerate and states

 Help needed!
 ------------